fbunc/golden_ratio_mod_13_structure/time_and_symbols.md

 They chose a ring together and a Lucky number and started walking life together as one.

-$e$ ended up knowing that his true potential was given by calling himself $exp()$ at work.
+$e$ ended up knowing that his/her/they true potential was given by calling himself $exp()$ at work.

-$\pi$ realized that she also had issues with her partner, her other half was missing, and went out to find her.
+$\pi$ realized that she/he/they also had issues with his/her/their partner, her/his/their other half was missing, and went out to find her/him/them.

 $i$ think we go with the formulas...